peteroupc/html3dutil/doc/extras_evaluators.Hypotrochoid.md

 <a name='extras_evaluators_Hypotrochoid_evaluate'></a>
 ### module:extras/evaluators~Hypotrochoid#evaluate(u)

-Finds the coordinates of a point on the curve from the given U coordinate.
+Finds the coordinates of a point on the curve from the given u-coordinate.

 #### Parameters

-* `u` (Type: number)<br>U coordinate.
+* `u` (Type: number)<br>u-coordinate.

 #### Return Value

 A 3-element array specifying a 3D point.
-Only the X and Y coordinates can be other than 0.
+Only the x- and y-coordinates can be other than 0.
 (Type: Array.&lt;number>)

 <a name='extras_evaluators_Hypotrochoid.rose'></a>
 ### (static) module:extras/evaluators~Hypotrochoid.rose(n, distFromInnerCenter, [rotationDegrees])